Requesting testimonials from your customers can feel awkward. But you should do it! It is great for your business.

 A quite traditional way of featuring testimonials is to set up a testimonials page.

-You can feature as many testimonials from your customers as you would like, as the page is dedicated to reviews and does not need to have room for other information.
+You can feature as many testimonials from your customers as you would like, as the testimonial page is dedicated to reviews and does not need to have room for other information.

 Make sure to include calls to action, though.
 This way the new potential customers can simply click on a button after they have been dazzled by the glowing reviews from other customers.

-Placing testimonials on your landing pages makes it easy for the new customers to spot the testimonials.
+Placing customer testimonials on your landing pages makes it easy for the new customers to spot the testimonials.
 They don’t have to look for a separate testimonial page, since the testimonials are already visible when they first land on your website.

 But how to make sure that the testimonials do not take up too much space on your landing pages?